Main Second Level Navigation

 Our Program

+Offered through the Department of Immunology, the Doctor of Philosophy (PhD) in Fundamental Immunology is an advanced research-intensive degree to train future independent research scientists and scientific leaders.
 Students acquire substantial knowledge of modern immunological concepts and methods, hone their critical thinking and problem-solving skills, and develop strong oral and written communication skills.
 This breadth and depth in training prepares our graduates for a wide range of careers in academia or other professional sectors.

 Areas of study include developmental immunology, cancer immunotherapy, microbiome-immune system interactions, immune responses to pathogens, autoimmunity, and comparative immunology.
 Our graduate students conduct cutting-edge research with one of our internationally recognized faculty and will become experts in their respective fields.
 Their findings typically lead to publication(s) in recognized refereed journals.